-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Inpatient hospital care (continued) Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If SSM Health Plan FlexSpend provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. - Physician services

-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the sector for the first 2 minte affected. the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used. • Physician services Note : To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.

-You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Inpatient hospital care (continued) You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Ask!
+This fact sheet is available on the Web at www.medicare. gov/sites/default/files/2021-10/11435- Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the costsharing you would pay at a network hospital.

-If the service is not authorized the out-of-network cost sharing will apply.

-Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
+Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The benefit days used under the Original Medicare program will count toward the 190-day lifetime reserve days when enrolling in a Medicare Advantage plan.
-The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.
-In-network \$325 copayment each day for days 1 - 7 each time you are admitted for Medicare-covered hospital care. \$0 copayment each day for additional Medicare-covered days 8 - 90 Cost-sharing is applied for each inpatient stay.
+The benefit days used under the Original Medicare program will count toward the \$0 copayment each day for days 1 - 90 each time you are admitted for Medicare-covered hospital care 40% coinsurance each day for days 1 - 7 each time you are admitted for Medicare-covered hospital care.
+190-day lifetime reserve days when enrolling in a Medicare Advantage plan.
+The 190-day limit does not apply to \$0 copayment each day for days 8 - 90 inpatient mental health services provided in a psychiatric unit of a general hospital.
+Cost-sharing is applied for each inpatient stay.
+Cost-sharing is applied for each inpatient stay.
 Coverage is limited to 90 days per benefit period.
-Out-of-network \$500 copayment each day for days 1 - 7 each time you are admitted for Medicare-covered hospital care. \$0 copayment each day for additional Medicare-covered days 8 - 90 Cost-sharing is applied for each inpatient stay.
 Coverage is limited to 90 days per benefit period.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services